CortexDeveloper/ecs-messages/README.md

 *TimeRange* - message will live amount of time that was configured on message creation.<br/> Messages with limited lifetime bound to real time.<br/>
-Auto deleting still managed by broadcaster service.<br/>
+Auto deleting still managed by service.<br/>

 *Unlimited* - unmanaged by service type.<br/>
 Special messages that might be useful for cases when you don't know exactly the lifetime.<bt/>